akshgit10/data-pipeline-design-assistance-agent/README.md

 - The knowledge base is loaded and embedded once when the app starts, so keep `kb_docs/` populated before launch.
 - Vector stores are written to disk (`./kb_index` for the knowledge base, `./user_index/session_*` per upload session), so repeated runs won't need to re-embed the knowledge base every time.

-## Where this landed

-This was built and demoed as a prototype at the TCS AI Hackathon, where it received appreciation from the jury for the approach to hybrid retrieval and multi-format data ingestion.